Panic Attacks And Anxiety Disorders

 In simple terms, anxiety is when the brain misinterprets physiological sensations as signalling threat which triggers a significant release of adrenaline.
 This adrenaline further exaggerates these sensations which reinforces the idea that something is very wrong.
 Anxiety is a normal, usually adaptive, emotional reaction to danger or to stressful situations perceived as threatening to a person's survival, anxiety disorder and panic attacks occur when that normal reaction is exaggerated, out of context.
 Although it is generally believed that stressful events trigger anxiety or panic attacks, many seem to occur for no apparent reason.
 Many people have a biological/genetic predisposition that makes them more susceptible to anxiety and panic.

 The Pharmaceutical model suggests that abnormalities in the balance of some brain chemicals (neurotransmitters) are responsible for anxiety.
 This theory is supported by evidence that antidepressant and anti-anxiety medications are often useful in the treatment of anxiety for patients.
 However, these ‘chemical imbalances’ are themselves the cause of something more foundational.
-These causes are not usually investigated or treated in psychiatric practice.
-Anti-depressant medications, such as Serotonin Selective Reuptake inhibitors (SSRIs) only work for around 30% of people (those with the worse symptoms), while around 30% of people respond just as well to a placebo (such as a harmless sugar pill which they think is medication).
+These causes are not usually investigated or treated in psychiatric practice with anti-depressant medications.

 Whilst anyone can experience anxiety and panic attacks, these symptoms often run in families, due to shared genetic weaknesses, as well as poor diet and nutrient uptake which leads to abnormal overgrowth of certain gut bacteria.
 Stressful life events can also trigger anxiety and panic attacks.
 In some cases, metabolic dysfunction predisposes people to neurotransmitter imbalances.
 Such imbalances are a lack of essential nutrients or intestinal dysbiosis (unusual levels of gut bacteria).
 Recent evidence suggests that abnormal levels of commensal (usually occurring) gut bacteria can cause the release of high levels of trace amines and/or toxins into the blood stream.
 These amines and toxins then trigger neurotransmitter sites in the brain to malfunction, causing feelings of excessive tiredness, depression, anxiety and/or panic attacks.

 The symptoms that occur with panic attacks do not mean that there is a physical problem with the heart, chest, etc. Most of these symptoms occur due to an 'overdrive' of nervous impulses from the brain to various parts of the body during an episode of panic.
-The real problem is the mistaken fear of imminent danger – not the feelings of panic themselves – since panic in itself is an important, evolutionary, emotional reaction designed to signal danger.
-For a person with anxiety disorders, this signal is unfounded, and when you understand this on a deeper level, you will master your panic attacks.
+The real problem are the mistaken fears of imminent danger and catastrophising them– not the feelings of panic themselves – since panic in itself is an important, evolutionary, emotional reaction designed to signal danger.
+For a person with anxiety disorders, this signal is unfounded, and understanding this on a deeper level, will help master panic attacks.
 It would be wise to have a BNC clinician investigate your triggers.

 What are the Sensations of Panic Attack?

-The bodily sensations associated with anxiety are real enough, but it is the exaggerated interpretation of them that leads to an escalation of fear, anxiety, and panic attacks.
+The bodily sensations associated with anxiety are real enough, but it is their exaggerated interpretation (catastrophising) that leads to an escalation of fear, anxiety, and panic attacks.

 Symptoms of Anxiety Attacks & Panic Attacks